Yet-Another-Software-Suite/YALL/README.md

 # LimelightLib

-**LimelightLib** is an improved version of the [LimelightHelpers](https://github.com/limelightvision/limelight-helpers) script released by LimelightVision for use in FIRST Robotics Competition (FRC) teams.
+**LimelightLib** is an improved version of the [LimelightHelpers](https://github.com/LimelightVision/limelightlib-wpijava) script released by LimelightVision for use in FIRST Robotics Competition (FRC) teams.
 This library provides enhanced functionality and additional features for easier integration and control of Limelight vision systems on your robot.

 ## Features

 - **Improved API**: Simplified and intuitive API for controlling the Limelight camera and retrieving vision data.
-- **Automatic Target Detection**: Built-in functionality for detecting and tracking targets, including field of view and distance estimations.
-- **Smoothing & Filtering**: Advanced methods to smooth target data, reducing noise in vision processing.
-- **Distance Calculation**: Methods for calculating accurate robot-to-target distances based on Limelight's angle data.
-- **Customizable Target Processing**: Easy-to-use configuration options to fine-tune the vision system according to your robot’s needs.
+- **Easy Configuration**: Easy-to-use configuration options to fine-tune the vision system according to your robot’s needs.

 ## Table of Contents